General Funding Guidelines

 The Dyson Foundation makes grants to tax-exempt public charities described under Section 501(c)3 of the Internal Revenue Service Code.
 Unsolicited funding inquiries are only accepted through our Mid-Hudson Valley Program, which has additional specific guidelines.
 We also have very specific criteria regarding faith-based organizations and schools.

 - private foundations;

-- fiscal agents or sponsors; or
+- fiscal agents; or

 - government units such as fire districts or municipalities, with the exception of projects exploring consolidation or merger (review our Strategic Restructuring Initiative guidelines).

 - galas, fundraising events, tickets, or sponsorships (read our Statement Regarding Special Events Funding);

 - debt or deficit reduction.

 The Dyson Foundation's policy on non-discrimination prevents us from awarding grant support to organizations that, in their constitution, bylaws, or practices, discriminate against a person or group because of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, or religious belief.
 Grantees, however, may target services to a particular population when the targeted groups require specialized programs to meet specific needs not shared by the general population.